thetubeguy/OTBHolidaySearch/README.md

 ### Using The Class Library

-Clone the and build the OTBHolidaySearch project.
+Clone the repository and build the OTBHolidaySearch project.

 Copy OTBHolidaySearch.dll from the build folder and add a reference to the dll in your new project.